 As cloud adoption and remote work expand, IT asset discovery has become a core IT Asset Management (ITAM) practice.
-It’s no longer just about financial tracking, but also about maintaining cybersecurity and meeting regulatory requirements.
+It’s no longer just about financial tracking, but also about maintaining cybersecurity, reducing blind spots, and meeting regulatory requirements.
+This is why discovery must be continuous rather than a one-time activity: dynamic environments require a dynamic approach.

 In this article, we’ll explore key approaches and best practices for achieving continuous IT asset discovery.